mizu.js

 Priority99 — POSTPROCESSING

-Render element once and skip subsequent updates.
+Render an element once and skip subsequent updates.

 <div *once="">